 Hot temperatures and humidity are no strangers to Ohio homeowners in the summer.
 Are you concerned about the operation of your air conditioner in this extreme heat?

+Did you know?
 Most A/C and heat pump systems in our region are only prepared to cool efficiently up to approx. 90 degrees.

 Because cooling systems are only designed to keep your home up to 20 degrees cooler than the outdoor temperature, once that outdoor temperature soars above the 90-degree level, you can expect to feel a few degrees of inconsistency with the indoor cooling temperature.

 In addition to this, you can also expect the system to run a lot more than normal — near continuous in some instances.